Integration extends real-time lockdown capability and event schedules to secondary perimeter doors

 Schools looking to improve key control can benefit from the “dog on next exit” feature.
 This enables staff to visit the door and actuate the push pad from the interior to enable push-pull operation at a scheduled time without the need for a key or credential.
 Likewise, to secure the door a schedule can be set for remote undogging for lock up.

 The Von Duprin Remote Monitoring (RM) option is also available.
 It’s a sensor-only configuration for exit-only or fire-rated doors that require monitoring.
 It provides visibility to door status with the same RX, LX and DPS signals as the RU, without the centralized lockdown component.

 “Our software leverages the Von Duprin remote monitoring and undogging options to monitor the status and undog the door in real-time,” says Alford.
 “The integration extends facility lockdowns and event schedules to otherwise manually controlled exits.”

-S2 NetBox is a full-featured, web-based access control and event monitoring system.
+The NetBox system is a full-featured, web-based access control and event monitoring system.
 Features such as person record and cardholder management, threat level escalation and reporting are accessible from any web browser.
-S2 NetBox integrates with a wide range of systems, including video management, intrusion alarms, elevators, locks and more.
+The NetBox system integrates with a wide range of systems, including video management, intrusion alarms, elevators, locks and more.

-Since the school already had Von Duprin exit devices on the doors and S2 NetBox software in place, the integration process was simple.
+Since the school already had Von Duprin exit devices on the doors and the NetBox software in place, the integration process was simple.